-The Technology Partner (TP) is required to enhance the capability and service offerings of TCs such that they transform to become modes of manufacturing excellence for MSME.
-They need to become a trusted partner for MSME to learn how to attain manufacturing excellence and attain associated excellence in skills impact of new and access to latest equipment, developing and testing new products and patenting.
+The services of the TCs include being exposed to the potential impact of new and relevant technologies, trainings on use of technologies/equipment, providing access to latest equipment, developing and testing new products and patenting.
+The Technology Partner (TP) is required to enhance the capability and service offerings of TCs such that they transform to become models of manufacturing excellence for MSME.
+They need to become a trusted partner for MSME to learn how to attain manufacturing excellence and attain associated excellence in skills development.
 The key role of the TP include

-- In conjunction with all stakeholders of the TCSP identify and define the globally competitive technological capability required by TCs, assist in their execution and provide handholding during their roll out. - Supporting the up gradation of the existing TCs and establishment of new TCs for the automotive sector - Augment services being offered by the TCs with respect to identified technologies and clusters with respect to training, production assistance (including optimization of equipment utilization) and technical advisory, resulting in increase in revenues of TCs focused at the automotive sector - · Support TCs to increase productivity and competitiveness of automotive focused MSMEs by - o Exposing them to existing and expected future technologies - Develop skills of the workers and students in the identified technologies and clusters Offering advice/recommendations to MSMEs (clients) including those who directly or indirectly supply to large OEMs and automotive/automotive components manufacturers
+- In conjunction with all stakeholders of the TCSP identify and define the globally competitive technological capability required by TCs, assist in their execution and provide handholding during their roll out. - Supporting the up gradation of the existing TCs and establishment of new TCs for the precision manufacturing and general engineering sector - Augment services being offered by the TCs with respect to identified technologies and clusters with respect to training, production assistance (including optimization of equipment utilization) and technical advisory, resulting in increase in revenues of TCs focused at the precision manufacturing and general engineering sector

-All investment decisions (technological & other) and work prioritization in TCs must be intrinsically connected with the market place and efficiently translate market needs to products and services that
+- Support TCs to increase productivity and competitiveness of precision manufacturing and general engineering focused MSMEs by - Exposing them to existing and expected future technologies - Develop skills of the workers and students in the identified technologies and clusters Offering advice/recommendations to MSMEs (clients) including those who directly or indirectly supply to large OEMs

-(satisfy these needs), & will be enabled by technology and enriched by global knowledge & expertise of the various stakeholders including the TP, empowered by global networks and people.
+All investment decisions (technological & other) and work prioritization in TCs must be intrinsically connected with the market place and efficiently translate market needs to products and services that (satisfy these needs), & will be enabled by technology and enriched by global knowledge & expertise of the various stakeholders including the TP, empowered by global networks and people.